 What Really Matters

-Most of your inspection report will be maintenance recommendations, life expectancies and minor imperfections.
-These are nice to know about.
+Most of your inspection report will consist of maintenance recommendations, life expectancies and minor imperfections.
 However, the issues that really matter will fall into four categories:

 - Major defects – An example of this would be a structural failure.

-- Things that lead to major defects – A small roof-flashing leak, for example.
+- Things that if remain unaddressed will lead to major defects – A small roof-flashing leak, for example.

 - Things that may hinder your ability to finance, legally occupy, or insure the home.